PROFILE

 MONA CRAVEN

-is a fine-art textile practitioner, educator and researcher.
+A fine-art textile practitioner, educator and researcher.

 Mona’s practice interrogates an Indian whitework embroidered christening gown and an indigo resist-print cloth.
 This work unravels cultural dislocation and the relational entanglements across space and time linked to the cloths.
 Both cloths are rooted in traditional textile techniques.